 The Council actively promotes the Sri Lankan Government's vision of making the Colombo Port a competitive Maritime & Logistics Center in the Asian region, which would result in the generation of enhanced economic activity, employment and wealth.
 As such all Council activities have been planned and prepared to support this vision.

-At the Thirty Third Annual General Meeting held on 19th June 2003, Mr. Ravindra Ratnapala was re- elected Chairman of the Council and Mr. Noel Priyatillake was re- elected Vice-Chairman.
+At the Thirty Fifth Annual General Meeting held on 22nd July 2005, Mr. Jayanath Perera was elected Chairman of the Council and Mr. Ananda Wijesuriya was elected Vice-Chairman.

 ACTIVITIES OF THE COUNCIL

 The activities of the Council have been focused on issues faced by shippers on shipping and port related matters.
 The Council always performed a lead role in resolving problems and serve as the focal point where various shipping and port related matters are brought up and discussed.
 In addition, the Council actively advises the Government on matters relating to port and shipping whenever its advice is sought after.

 There are four (4) Action Committees appointed to function as follows: The Issues Sub Committee, Membership Sub Committee, Trade Complaints Sub Committee and the Finance Sub Committee.

 A detailed description of the activities of the Council appears elsewhere in this report.
 However, in this section for your easy reference we give below the main topics covered in the report.

 - Lobbying for reduction of Port Charges, which are considered high in the region.